JohanDegraeve/xdripswift/Docs/DirectLibreValidation.md

 Physical-device checks, real export behavior and background delivery remain pending;
 follow [the milestone workflow](DirectLibreReadings.md#milestone-6-device-check).
 Personal signing, plist and scheme edits are excluded from feature commits.

+### Direct Watch trend arrows

+The direct display path still supplied `slopeOrdinal = 0` (unknown).
+It now calculates the trend from its newest two values.
+The existing phone slope and ordinal functions were extracted to `GlucoseTrend`, shared with Watch; both the phone database reading and snapshot delegate to it.
+There is no second set of thresholds, and NFC/Bluetooth/selection logic is unchanged.

+Four focused trend tests pass, including every arrow boundary, elapsed-time scaling, flat values and the exact 21-minute cutoff.
+An executable comparison of 1,288 slope cases preserves the previous phone results and both ordinal methods.
+The actual Watch display-mapping method also passes arrow/complication-routing checks with presentation doubles.
+Phone and Watch SDK typechecking passes.
+Full Xcode and physical-display verification remain subject to the milestone's existing build and device gate.